Skip White Performance - We have the best prices you will ever find for aluminum heads, rotating assemblies and strokers

 Tuning, maintenance, and oil recommendations.

 This engine must be maintained with oil specifically designed for high performance engines.
 The life of the engine can be greatly extended if you run a race grade engine oil such as our Schaeffer brand racing oil.
-We strongly recommend the Schaeffer Micron Moly 20w-50 grade in warm to hot weather or you may run the 10w-30 weight Schaeffer Supreme 7000 series semi synthetic oil in cooler weather.
-The part number for this oil is 709-06 for the six qt. case or 709-12 for the full case.
+We strongly recommend the Schaeffer Micron Moly 20w-50 grade in warm to hot weather.
+The part number for this oil is 0191-012, or you may run the 10w-30 weight Schaeffer Supreme 7000 series semi synthetic oil in cooler weather.
+The part number for this oil is 709-012 for the full case.
 After the engine is fully broken in, you may move over the Schaeffer full synthetic oil.
 The Schaeffer brand oil is very highly rated.
 It is the only brand of oil we use when dyno tuning.
 Racing oil must be changed more often than conventional oil.
 Every 2000 miles or less would be optimal.
 We offer a full line of this oil in our other listings.

 Here is a brief outline of the average additive levels in the Schaeffer Oils as compared to Valvoline VR1.
-We only use Schaeffer oil in our dyno room, and strongly recommend its use in our engines.
-The 10W-30 7000 series oil is totally acceptable to use in one of our brand new engines.
-It will not interfere with the break-in process.
+We only use Schaeffer 20w-50 oil in our dyno room, and strongly recommend its use in our engines.
+The 10W-30 7000 series oil is totally acceptable to use once the engine is broke in especially in cool weather.
 The 20W-50 Micron Moly is also an excellent choice to use in warm weather.
+Continue reading for info on what type oil filters to use.

 Zinc = 1900 ppm